cinimodev/cinimodev.github.io/_desktop/2021-10-23-using-adb-and-scrcpy-over-network.md

 category: blog
 tags: [android, scrcpy, adb, pop_os, networking]
 ---

-# Android wireless adb & screen mirroring
+# Configuring wireless adb and Android screen mirroring with scrcpy on Pop_OS
+*Oct.
+23, 2021*

 This is a way to connect to an Android device wirelessly through `adb`.
 Doing this will enable using `scrcpy` over the network, which is important because my phone cannot currently use it's USB-C port.

 The downside to this setup is that you need to be able to connect to the device over USB at least once.